 The End Game

 Now that you know just how critical your credit score is to your financial life, you’re empowered to nurture your number.
-The key is to not only know your score, but also understand what it means and how to improve it.
-In this case, Big Data – along with a big number – can help you live large.
+The key is to not only know your score, but to take actionable steps to improve it over time.
+With the right attitude and tools, you should be on your way to good credit in no time.